Search

 The Dual Enrollment Program at the University of Valley Forge (UVF) allows high school students to take general education courses for college credit through dual enrollment.
 Each high school must determine whether high school credit will be granted for classes completed for college credit at UVF.
 A part-time Admissions Application is required.
 All courses are accredited and available online.
 UVF is accredited by the Middle States Commission on Higher Education.

 Any student who completes 12 credits through Dual Enrollment at UVF will receive up to a $2,000 scholarship if they choose to attend UVF.
+Students are able to participate in our Dual Enrollment program through the spring semester of their senior year.
+Students are not eligible to take Dual Enrollment courses during the summer after their senior year.
+They may complete up to 30 credits while in the program.

 Get Started